dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 In the **Debugger** tab, open the developer tools in your browser.
 In the console, execute `localStorage.clear()` to remove any breakpoints.

-If you are using the new Edge, you, and you do not get breakpoints working on `https://localhost:5001/`, try browsing to `http://localhost:5000/`, and then you should be able to access the breakpoints.
+If using Microsoft Edge and breakpoints aren't hit on `https://localhost:5001/`, try browsing to `http://localhost:5000/`.